Moravapalli/Representation-Learning-for-Image-to-Image-Translation/README.md

 slight change in algorithms can put a robot at risk while operating it physically.
 One potential strategy for modifying current data to match better what an algorithm might anticipate during operation is to use generative methods, which try to produce data depending on the input.
-In my master's thesis, I researched and implemented various Generative Adversarial Networks and Vector Quantization methods capable of generating real-world scenarios from computer-generated images.
+In this work, I researched and implemented various Generative Adversarial Networks and Vector Quantization methods capable of generating real-world scenarios from computer-generated images.

-PyTorch implementation of Representation learning for Image-to-Image Translation
+PyTorch implementation of Representation learning for Image-to-Image Translation.
+The goal of this work is to make use of Qunatized discrete codebook to translate images from one domain to another by making a model to this discrete representation from the Synthetic images
 ##### Creating environment

 `conda env create -f environment.yml`